-A What have you found about yourself and your resilience today that surprised you? and can price a year
+What have you found about yourself and your resilience today that surprised you?

 What are my best and most productive times of day?

 Are you a morning person or an evening person?
 When do you have your biggest focus for important tasks?
 This is a question of when is the best time in the day for you to have periods of 30-60 minutes of focused working time where you can really concentrate on getting important things done rather than one about setting hours aside to lose yourself in a task.